 - The SEZ Unit shall submit its proposal to work from home to the Development Commissioner through email or physical application, which shall contain the terms and conditions of work from home, including the date from which the permission to work from home shall be utilised and the details of the employees to be covered by such permission for work from home.

-- The application shall be made at least 15 days in advance, except in case of the employees who are temporarily incapacitated or travelling, and if employees of the SEZ unit are already working from home, then the application must be submitted within 90 days of the date of issuance of the rule i.e 90 days from 14th July 2022.
+- The application shall be made at least 15 days in advance, except in case of the employees who are temporarily incapacitated or travelling, and if employees of the SEZ unit are already working from home, then the application must be submitted within 90 days of the date of issuance of the rule i.e 90 days from 14th July 2022, as a one-time exception.

 - If the proposal complies with this rule, may grant the permission to the proposal of the Unit which shall be valid for a period of 1 year from the date of permission, extension can also be for not more than 1 year at a time.